US Open: Veteran Alize Cornet produces another massive result in impressive 2022 Grand Slam season

-Alize Cornet continued her strong run in 2022 by beating defending champion Emma Raducanu 6-3, 6-3 in the first round of the US Open.
+Alize Cornet continued her strong run in Majors in 2022 by beating defending champion Emma Raducanu 6-3, 6-3 in the first round of the US Open.

 The 32-year-old Frenchwoman is playing in a women’s record 63rd consecutive Grand Slam singles draw after overtaking Japan’s Ai Sugiyama’s previous record of 62 consecutive appearances.
-Overall though, Cornet is fifth in the list.
+Overall Cornet is fifth in the list.

 Most consecutive Grand Slam singles appearances